 How to find your FTP with a 20-minute test

 To measure your FTP, you need a bike with a power meter or a smart trainer with an integrated power meter.
 A bike with a power meter is ideal because you are generally able to generate more power outside than when you’re on a fixed bike inside.

 After a good warm-up, including one or two hard efforts of four to five minutes, ride as hard as is sustainable for 20 minutes.

 “I see differences of between five and 15 watts, depending on the person,” Moninger says.
 “It’s the same with a trainer, and it’s the same reason power on a time-trial bike is lower, even for the best TT riders in the world.”

 Once home, go back and look at your average power for that 20-minute effort.
-You can use Garmin Connect, Strava, TrainingPeaks or Golden Cheetah to do this.
+You can use cycling apps such as Garmin Connect, Strava, TrainingPeaks or Wahoo Fitness to do this.